Champagny-en-Vanoise, France: Family Ski Guide

 The Splurge

-Worth the splurge because it's the closest thing Champagny has to a full-service family resort experience.
-Your kids will sleep like stones after evening swims.
+Worth the splurge because it's the closest thing Champagny has to a full-service family resort.

 The Sweet Spot

-Résidence Les Edelweiss is the one I'd book.
-A family-run property with just 12 accommodations and 49 beds, it has that guesthouse warmth you won't find at a chain.
-Studios, apartments, and small chalets sleeping 2 to 8 guests, plus a pool, sauna, free WiFi, and parking.
-Rated 4.8 on TripAdvisor, which in a village this small means basically everyone who stayed there loved it.
+Résidence Les Edelweiss is family-run with just 12 accommodations and 49 beds, studios, apartments, and small chalets sleeping 2 to 8 guests, plus a pool, sauna, free WiFi, and parking.
+Rated 4.8 on TripAdvisor.

 The Airbnb Route